 Key Stage 4: Construction

-Students complete units of study across a range of construction trade specialisms to give them a broad repertoire of skills to emerge as capable craftspeople, and alongside this develop their knowledge of key topics such as health and safety and the planning and management of construction work, leaving them able to make immediate progress into the industry should they wish to upon leaving Murray Park.
+Students complete units of study across a range of construction trade specialisms to give them a broad repertoire of skills to emerge as capable craftspeople.
+Trades such as painting & decorating, joinery, bricklaying and tiling are all taught in a diverse and highly relevant curriculum.
+In addition, they develop their knowledge of key topics such as infrastructure, sustainability and the life-cycle of the built environment, leaving them able to make immediate progress into the industry should they wish to upon leaving Murray Park.

-WJEC Level 1 and 2 Award in Constructing the Built Environment
+EDUQAS Level 1 / 2 Technical Award – Construction and the Built Environment